 Refunds are posted to the student's BankMobile account.
 Beginning fall 2016, BankMobile replaced HigherOne.

 - New students receive a green envelope in the mail after registering for classes

 - Continuing students received an email to their Fresno State email account over the summer their HigherOne account was transferred to BankMobile.
 If you are looking for your BankMobile account, check your Fresno State email for details.

 Refer to our BankMobile Vibe webpage for more information and instructions for setting up an account.
 Click here to view Fresno State's contract with BankMobile, a Division of Customer Bank.

 A student who has applied for and received federal or state veteran's educational assistance may receive refunds of fees paid, The Student Accounts Office processes all Veteran benefit refunds in accordance with state and federal regulations.

-Review Refund Policy & Deadline Dates for the fall 2016 semester, then start the refund process by selecting one of the following applications:
+Review Refund Policy & Deadline Dates for the Spring 2017 semester, then start the refund process by selecting one of the following applications: